 Natural Resource Conservation Network (NRCN) is a Non-Government Organization incorporated in Uganda to give support in investigation, prosecution and media reporting in Uganda.
 NRCN also fights corruption in the wildlife crime law enforcement process in Uganda.
 It's evidenced that corruption and connivances among some wildlife crime law enforcement agencies and the traffickers is the major reason why Uganda is used as a transit route for illegal wildlife products from the neighboring countries.

-NRCN also have lawyers who are duly appointed and licensed by Director of Public Prosecutions to prosecute wildlife cases throughout the Uganda.
-Having a specialized wildlife crime prosecutors in house has helped improves on the prosecution of wildlife crime by ensuring speedy and timely trials, development and presentation of authentic legal arguments coupled with prayers for deterrent sentences without options of fines.
+NRCN also has lawyers who are duly appointed and licensed by the Director of Public Prosecutions to prosecute wildlife cases throughout the Uganda.
+Having specialized wildlife crime prosecutors in house has helped improve on the prosecution of wildlife crime by ensuring speedy and timely trials, development and presentation of authentic legal arguments coupled with prayers for deterrent sentences without options of fines.
 This approach has improved on the nature of sentences passed in the courts of law in Uganda.